Long-time Asymptotics for the Ablowitz-Ladik system with present of solitons: Fredholm alternative, pure RH problem and the solvability

-therefore, $\Phi(\lambda)\Psi(\lambda)\lambda^{-1}$ is holomorphic on the unit disc $\{\abs{\lambda}<1\}$, and by Cauchy's Integral Theorem, the integral
+therefore, $\Phi(\lambda)\Psi(\lambda)\lambda^{-1}$ is holomorphic on the unit disc $D_-$, and by Cauchy's Integral Theorem, the integral

-However, recalling that $\re\ V^{\Gamma}|_\Sigma>\mathbf{0}$, we obtain that the right-hand side of \eqref{e3.51} vanishes if and only if $\Phi(\lambda)$ tends to zero almost everywhere on the boundary of $\{\abs{\lambda}<1\}$, which by \eqref{e3.36} is equivalent to that $\mu$ is vanishing on the support of $w^{\Gamma}$.
+However, recalling \eqref{e4.41}, we obtain that the right-hand side of \eqref{e3.51} vanishes if and only if $\Phi(\lambda)$ tends to zero almost everywhere on the boundary of $D_-$, which in view of \eqref{e3.36} is equivalent to that $\mu(\lambda)$ is vanishing on the support of $w^{\Gamma}(\lambda)$.
 This controverts to the assumption.
-We have proved the results. \end{proof}
+These prove the results. \end{proof}

-\begin{corollary} Set the Cauchy-type integral operator $C_w$ as defined in \eqref{e3.22}.
-There is no non-trivial solution in $L^2(\tilde\Sigma)$ for the equation below
+\begin{corollary} Set the Cauchy-type integral operator $\cc_w$ as defined in \eqref{e3.22}.
+There is no non-trivial solution in $\mu\in L^2(\tilde\Sigma)$ such that

 \end{corollary}